ChameleonCloud/docs/source/technical/baremetal.rst

 .. tip::

-   Reading :ref:`cli` is highly recommanded before continuing on the following sections.
+   Reading :ref:`cli` is highly recommended before continuing on the following sections.

 Creating an instance with the CLI